6.7 Powerstroke DPF Delete Problems: 2026 Guide and Fixes

 MPG drops after delete

-Choose a balanced custom tune, check injector and air/fuel ratios
+Choose a balanced custom tune, check air/fuel ratios.

 Exhaust backpressure changes, no TCM adjustments